The Ladies' Walk is continuing in line with the latest government guidelines, in small groups and socially distanced.

-The Ladies Walk initiative celebrated its third anniversary this January – it was started on the first Saturday of 2010.
+The Ladies' Walk initiative was started on the first Saturday of 2010.
 That's right, when Dunchurch was knee-deep (or at least ankle-deep) in snow.
 This was to encourage as many ladies as possible to come for a once-a-week, one-hour walk around Dunchurch and surroundings.
 Amazingly, several turned up!

 |The very first Ladies' Walk||A lovely view||A close encounter||Meeting new friends|